ErAz7/nginx_live_stream/README.md

 For more details on Nginx configuration and what every line means, take a look [here](https://github.com/arut/nginx-rtmp-module/wiki/Directives)
 # Notice
-This app is implemented just to give you initial imagination of how you can create a live streaming website but before you use this in your products, you should add security aspects to it
+This app is implemented just to give you initial imagination of how you can create a live streaming website and needs lots of completions (especially in security aspects)

 # At Last
 Feel free to open issues if detected and ask any question you have